no-stack-dub-sack/apexdox-vs-code/README.md

 </p>

 # ApexDoc2 VS Code
 ApexDoc2 is A fast, reliable, and configurable documentation generator for Salesforce Apex .cls files, that works with both DX and non-DX projects.
 ApexDoc2 uses a JSDoc-like inline comment syntax.
-Simply tell ApexDoc2 where your class files are, and it will generate a set of static HTML pages that fully document each class, including its properties, methods, enums, and annotations.
+Simply tell ApexDoc2 where your class files are, and it will generate a set of static HTML pages that fully document each class/class file, including its properties, methods, enums, and annotations.

 ## Features
 - Run ApexDoc2 and immediately launch your docs using the extension's built-in static server.